wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

 $ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -
 ```

-This way we will later be able to update poetry to the latest stable version with the `poetry self update` command.
+This way, we will later be able to update poetry to the latest stable version with the `poetry self update` command.

 ## Starting a new project

 We can now start a new Python project by using the `poetry new [project_name]` command.
-I will call it **_how-long_** and is going to be a very simple library to measure a function execution time:
+I will call it **_how-long_** and will be a simple library to measure the execution time of a function:

 ```
 $ poetry new how-long